bacalhau-project/docs.bacalhau.org/docs/next-steps/private-cluster.md

 ```

 :::tip
-The exact command will different on each computer and is outputted by the `bacalhau serve --node-type requester ...` command
+The exact command will be different on each computer and is outputted by the `bacalhau serve --node-type requester ...` command
 :::

 The command `bacalhau serve --private-internal-ipfs --peer ...` starts up a compute node and adds it to the cluster.

 ## Submitting Jobs

 To use this cluster from the client, run the following commands in your shell:

 ```